Close Menu

 If we do a good deed, Allah will reward us by guiding us to do another good deed.
 Hence, doing a good deed will lead to doing another good deed.
 Doing a bad deed without regretting it or without Istighfar or wiping it out by doing a good deed will most likely lead to doing another bad deed, whether of the same type or a different type.

-By doing a bad deed with the already mentioned attitude (that is without repentance) subjects the person to repeat it again and again until the heart of that person is “sealed” and the person turns into a transgressor.
+By doing a bad deed with the already mentioned attitude (that is, without repentance) subjects the person to repeat it again and again until the heart of that person is “sealed” and the person turns into a transgressor.

 It is also an obligation that every Muslim should treat others, deal with them, and interact with them in a good manner.
 Ibn Rajab says in his commentary: